Recital

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
 Chi-Jui Chen '25 MM studies Viola with

-Recital: Jiheuk Choi '25 MM, Cello
+Recital: Jihyeuk Choi '25 MM, Cello

 Burnes Hall

 NEC's students meet one-on-one each week with a faculty artist to perfect their craft.
 As each one leaves NEC to make their mark in the performance world, they present a full, professional recital that is free and open to the public.
 It's your first look at the artists of tomorrow.
-Jiheuk Choi '25 MM studies Cello with
+Jihyeuk Choi '25 MM studies Cello with

-NEC Honors Ensemble: 242 Strings
+NEC Honors Ensemble: The 242 Strings

 Jordan Hall